avinashpatilofficial/avinashpatilofficial/README.md

-# 👋 Hi, I'm Avinash Patil
+# 👋 Hello, I'm Avinash Patil

 🚀 **Python Backend Developer** with 4 years of experience building scalable web applications and REST APIs using **Flask**, **FastAPI**, and **MySQL**.